-When it comes to your makeup, discovering the perfect blush can be an absolute game changer.
-The right pop of colour can instantly restore a healthy glow, warm up your skin tone and make you look more awake in seconds.
+When it comes to your makeup, discovering the perfect blush can be an absolute game-changer.
+The right pop of color can instantly restore a healthy glow, warm up your skin tone, and make you look more awake in seconds.
 But finding the right blush for your skin tone can be tricky.
 Choosing the best blush shade can really depend on the look you are going for, but it's your skin tone and type that plays a huge part in selecting the best formula.

-We spoke to makeup artist Cher Webb who gave us a rundown on how to find the right blush for you.
-From choosing the right formula to picking the perfect hue, keep scrolling for tips and tricks of how to never buy the wrong shade of blush again.
+We spoke to makeup artist Cher Webb who gave us a rundown on how to pick the right blush for you.
+From choosing the right formula to finding the perfect hue, here are our tips and tricks for how to never buy the wrong shade of blush again.

 "If you prefer a powder base, try BareMinerals blush in Pretty in Pink," suggests Webb.
 It's the perfect peachy pink tone that will warm up any complexion.